sneeuwballen/zipperposition/README.md

 A copy of the GPLv2 is attached to the project, in the file LICENSE.

 ## Build
-You will need ocaml >= 3.12 or higher with ocamlbuild and the standard library.
+You will need jocaml >= 3.12 or higher with ocamlbuild and the standard library.
 Type in a terminal:

     $ make